Frequently Asked Questions

 A new multi-use path will be constructed along the east side of Wadsworth connecting directly to Clear Creek Trail.
 The path will be separated from vehicle traffic by either a four-feet landscape zone or bridge railing.
 Sidewalk and path improvements are designed to increase accessibility for all users.

-Will RTD bus stops be impacted during construction?
+Will RTD bus stops be impacted by this project?

 Yes.
-Most bus stops will remain open during construction.
-However, temporary bus stop closures will be necessary during construction.
 RTD Rider Alerts provide the latest bus stop closure information.

 While most of the bus stops along Wadsworth Boulevard, 38th Avenue and 44th Avenue will be reconstructed in approximately the same location as before the project, there are a few changes to note.
-Bus stops on Wadsworth at the continuous flow intersections (38th Avenue and 44th avenues) will move to near-side locations prior to the traffic signal.
-View the Planned RTD Bus Stop Locations map or the RTD Planned Bus Stop Changes table for more information on bus stops within the work zone.
+Bus stops on Wadsworth at the continuous flow intersections (38th and 44th avenues) will move to near-side locations prior to the traffic signal.